sarchlab/mgpusim/doc/prepare_benchmarks.md

 )
 ```

-Then we convert the arguments as a Go struct:
+Then, we can convert the arguments as a Go struct:

 ```go
 type KernelArgs struct {